Thomasv7877/dnschallenge-sidecar-rproxy/README.md

 These are a couple of examples for making an ACI setup supporting SSL and custom domains, using the sidecar principle.
 The first example uses Nginx for reverse proxy and Certbot for handling the certificates.
 The second uses Caddy for reverse proxy and automatic handling (renewal) of certificates.
-As we are focussing on ACI and don't have a fixed IP address available DNS-01 challenge will be uses to get the certificates from Letsencrypt.
+As we are focussing on ACI and don't have a fixed IP address available DNS-01 challenge will be used to get the certificates from Letsencrypt.
 An overview of challenge types can be found [here](https://letsencrypt.org/docs/challenge-types/).

 Let's look at the (container) hosting options in Azure:

 - **Option level 1**: VM vs container
 1. Ubuntu VM provides a fixed IP, for which we can add an A record in our VPS, for certificates we could install Certbot on the VM itself.
 2. Azure container:
-    - **Option level 2**: Choosing betwoon service to host the containers (Azure app service, Azure Container Instance, Azure container apps, Azure Kubernetes service), higher tiers have scalability, ease of setup etc. We default to ACI (most generic, cheapest).
+    - **Option level 2**: Choosing between service to host the containers (Azure app service, Azure Container Instance, Azure container apps, Azure Kubernetes service), higher tiers have scalability, ease of setup etc. We default to ACI (most generic, cheapest).
+Full comparison [here](https://learn.microsoft.com/en-us/azure/container-apps/compare-options#container-option-comparisons)
     1. Azure container instance (ACI)
-        - **option level 3**: custom domain how?
+        - **Option level 3**: custom domain how?
         1. Via Azure resource config dashboard (ssl option) -> Not possible in case of ACI (where it is in Azure app service for example)
         2. ACI in virtual network, SSL is configured on the app gateway.
         3. Sidecar container